-Action: In reality few people take this option and should a client be offered this then you should almost definitely recommend against it.
+Action: In reality, few people take this option and should a client be offered this then you should almost definitely recommend against it.
 The main issues are:

 - No clean break

-- Ex-spouse can delay taking pension benefits
+- An ex-spouse can delay taking pension benefits

 - Pension benefits cease when the ex-spouse dies